-The site is located at the northwest corner of West Nance Street and North Webster Avenue in Perris, California.
-The site is bounded to the northwest by a vacant lot, to the south by West Nance Street, and to the east by North Webster Avenue.
-The general location of the site is illustrated on the Site Location Map, included as Plate 1 of this report.
+The subject site is located $530\pm$ feet west of the intersection of North Webster Avenue and West Nance Street in Perris, California.
+The site is bounded to the north by West Nance Street, to the east by Nevada Avenue and to the south and east by existing commercial/industrial developments.
+The site is also centrally sub-divided by a single-family residence that is not included in the development.
+The general location of the site is illustrated on the Site Location Map, enclosed as Plate 1 of this report.